alealpha07/alealpha07-node-3dprinter-mks-wifi/README.md

 # node-3dprinter-mks-wifi

 > This package allows to manage a 3dPrinter with MKS WIFI support using node.

 ---

 ## Prerequisites
+This package is designs for 3dPrinter using marlin derived firmware and supporting MKS WIFI featrues!
 This package requires NodeJS (version 16 or later) and NPM.
 [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) are really easy to install.
 To make sure you have them available on your machine,